What is Combined Heat and Power?

 Combined Heat and Power (CHP), also known as Cogeneration (Cogen), is the most fuel efficient and environmentally friendly process of using a single fuel to simultaneously produce electricity and heat at the point of use.

-Combined Heat and Power offers significant advantages to all sectors which have a simultaneous thermal and electrical load when correctly sized and installed.
-These advantages include substantial financial savings on utility costs, large carbon reduction and increased security of supply.
+Combined Heat and Power offers significant advantages to all sectors which have a simultaneous thermal and electrical load.
+When the CHP plant is correctly sized and installed, these advantages include:

 Natural gas is typically used as a fuel source during combustion and releases mechanical energy which converts into electricity via the alternator.
 Heat recovered from the engine exhaust heat exchanger provides hot water and space heating to local infrastructure.

 Cogeneration uses natural gas at extremely high efficiencies in the order of 85% – 90% when compared to conventional means of taking electrical energy from the grid and thermal energy from on-site boilers, which may be up to 40% less efficient.

 Combined Heat and Power can benefit a wide range of industry sectors including; hospitals, universities, data centres, farming, agriculture, food and drink processing, sewage and wastewater treatment facilities, industrial and commercial building.